ervinn/windowsPopup-dev/README.md

 - A new configuration parameter is added.
 The new configuration parameter is `autoUpdate`.
 This value can be specified in the default level, and the Pre-defined window level, or can be passed as an attribute `auto-update` in the `wnp-popup` directive.
 If the `auto-update` value is `true` (that was always true in v0.0.1), parent window will be automatically updated as data is  typed on the Child.
 If that value is `false`, the parent won't be automatically updated.
 A new directive was created (`wnp-update-parent`), which must be placed to a butom or link, which if clicked, the parent window is updated at that time.
 - Added `angular-route` to the Demo application for the popup windows loading.
 Now `windowsPopup.html` is used as template, and based on the #/value on the URL, different partial HTMLs can be loaded inside `windowsPopup.html` .
 - New Sample popup partial windows were added to the Demo program, to demonstrate the new features.
+- Add test cases for the directive popup-link-model.

 -----